 Q: Why we need to put Lead and Lag?

-A: It varies, as explained above, sometimes it’s applied due to predefined constraint (in case of Lag majorly) and sometimes its applied to achieve project deadlines (In case of Lead)
+A: It varies.
+It’s applied due to the predefined constraint (in case of Lag majorly).
+And sometimes we use it to achieve project deadlines (In case of Lead)

 Q: Is lead same as fast tracking?

-Enroll to our FREE PMP® Introductory Program to learn more about PMP® certification
+Enroll to our FREE PMP® Certification Introductory Program to learn more about PMP® certification